Redhairknight/FortuneMaker/README.md

-# FortuneMaker
+# FortuneMaker by Newbie
-DECO 7381 Group Project
+DECO 7381 Group Project last modified on 2020 - Oct - 29
+### Team Member
+* Chang Liu
+* Xudong Pu
+* Xin Zheng
+* Huiyu Jia
+* Jingkang Zeng

 ## Setup instruction -> If you want to run it on local PC.